Hypothyroidism in dogs: Tertiary hypothyroidism

 Tertiary hypothyroidism is caused by an inadequate amount of thyrotropin-releasing hormone being secreted by the hypothalamus.
-Thyrotropin-releasing hormone stimulates release of thyroid-stimulating hormones, thus a lack of thyrotropin-releasing hormone causes a decrease in thyroid-stimulating hormone which causes follicular atrophy.
+Thyrotropin-releasing hormone stimulates the release of thyroid-stimulating hormone; a lack of thyrotropin-releasing hormone leads to decreased thyroid-stimulating hormone, which causes follicular atrophy.

 Congenital hypothyroidism

-Congenital hypothyroidism is a rare and is often underdiagnosed due to dogs with the condition often dying as young puppies.
+Congenital hypothyroidism is a rare condition that is often underdiagnosed because dogs with the condition often die as young puppies.
 Congenital hypothyroidism is caused by a defect in the hypothalamic–pituitary–thyroid axis or the thyroid hormone receptor.
 It is not uncommon for puppies with the condition to die early due to retarded growth and dwarfism.
-Signs of congenital hypothyroidism typically shown within the first 3 months.
+Signs of congenital hypothyroidism are typically shown within the first 3 months.

 Signs and symptoms

 Signs of hypothyroidism vary based on factors such as the type and breed.
-Due to the slow onset and progress of the disease clinical signs do not initially appear for example, clinical signs do not show until the 3rd stage of lymphocytic thyroiditis.
+Due to the slow onset and progression of the disease, clinical signs do not initially appear; for example, they do not appear until the 3rd stage of lymphocytic thyroiditis.
 It is not uncommon for owners to ignore certain signs of hypothyroidism due to the slow progression of metabolic symptoms.
-Often metabolic symptoms will go unnoticed until after a dog has received treatment for hypothyroidism.
+Often, metabolic symptoms will go unnoticed until after a dog has received treatment for hypothyroidism.

-The most common signs of hypothyroidism are dermatological and changes relating to the decreased metabolism.
-In one study the most common symptoms were dermatological conditions, obesity, and lethargy.
-Nearly 9/10 dogs had dermatological symptoms, lethargy and obesity were observed in almost half of all dogs.
+The most common signs of hypothyroidism are dermatological and changes related to decreased metabolism.
+In one study, the most common symptoms were dermatological conditions, obesity, and lethargy.
+Nearly 9/10 dogs had dermatological symptoms, and lethargy and obesity were observed in almost half of all dogs.

-The lowered concentration of thyroid hormone has an effect on organs throughout the body.
+A lowered concentration of thyroid hormone affects organs throughout the body.

 Dermatological

-The decrease in thyroid hormone levels causes dermatological conditions, specifically alopecia, which is the most common dermatological symptom, as the hair sheds but cannot regrow fast enough due to the anagen stage of hair growth being stunted as thyroid hormone is important in that stage of hair growth.
+The decrease in thyroid hormone levels causes dermatological conditions, specifically alopecia, which is the most common dermatological symptom, as the hair sheds but cannot regrow fast enough due to the anagen stage of hair growth being stunted, as thyroid hormone is important in that stage of hair growth.
 Other dermatological symptoms include: hyperkeratosis, hyperpigmentation, seborrhoea, pyoderma, otitis externa, and myxoedema.
 Breed variation in coats can impact the dermatological effect of hypothyroidism.
-Some dogs develop hypertrichosis and some develop either a wool-like or a coarse appearance.
+Some dogs develop hypertrichosis, and some develop either a wool-like or a coarse appearance.
 Immune dysregulation, caused by hypothyroidism, can lead to superficial bacterial infection.

-Myxoedema, also known as cutaneous mucinosis, occurs when hyaluronic acid builds up in the dermis, this build up may cause swelling and thickening of the skin.
+Myxoedema, also known as cutaneous mucinosis, occurs when hyaluronic acid builds up in the dermis.
+This buildup may cause swelling and thickening of the skin.
 Myxoedema is a feature of severe cases of hypothyroidism and is sometimes used synonymously.
 The characteristic facial expression of hypothyroidism is in part caused by myxoedema.